N-Acetylglucosamine: Medical uses

 It has been proposed as a treatment for autoimmune diseases and recent tests have claimed some success.

 O-GlcNAcylation

-O-GlcNAcylation is the process of adding a single N-acetylglucosamine sugar to the serine or threonine of a protein.
+O-GlcNAcylation is the process of adding a single N-acetylglucosamine sugar to the serine or threonine of a protein, controlled by a pair of opposing enzymes: O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA).
 Comparable to phosphorylation, addition or removal of N-acetylglucosamine is a means of activating or deactivating enzymes or transcription factors.
 In fact, O-GlcNAcylation and phosphorylation often compete for the same serine/threonine sites.
 O-GlcNAcylation most often occurs on chromatin proteins, and is often seen as a response to stress.

+Dysregulated O-GlcNAcylation is increasingly recognized as a feature of multiple disease states, including diabetes, neurodegenerative and cognitive disorders, cancer, and inflammatory diseases such as arthritis.
 Hyperglycemia increases O-GlcNAcylation, leading to insulin resistance.
 Increased O-GlcNAcylation due to hyperglycemia is evidently a dysfunctional form of O-GlcNAcylation.
 O-GlcNAcylation decline in the brain with age is associated with cognitive decline.
 When O-GlcNAcylation was increased in the hippocampus of aged mice, spatial learning and memory improved.
+Furthermore, O-GlcNAcylation may also be involved in cancer pathogenesis, due to its close ties with various nutritional and growth signal transductions.